Soumen3/Web-Scraping-Using-Beautiful-Soup/readme.md

 ## Get the html code of the web page

-- use httpx library to get the html code of the page.
+- use httpx or requests library to get the html code of the page.

 ## Perform web scraping
 - import BeautifulSoup from bs4